 Two other platforms position for in-house use.
 Ivo is an AI Contract Intelligence platform for enterprise legal teams, with three products (Intelligence, Review, Assistant) and Word-native redlining.
 Legalfly positions as the "legal operating system for corporates," with document anonymization before analysis, ISO 27001 and SOC 2 Type II certifications, regulatory monitoring across 60+ jurisdictions, and a Word Add-in.

-Word-native contract drafting.
 GC AI for Word brings the full GC AI platform into Microsoft Word: Chat2 research, Playbooks for agentic redlining, Projects for matter memory, Easy Prompt for one-click legal prompting, and Exact Quote for character-level citation, without leaving the document.
-Spellbook is the firm-side alternative, with Review, Draft, Ask, Benchmarks, Associate, and a Clause Library.
+Spellbook is the Word-native transactional alternative, with Review, Draft, Ask, Benchmarks, Associate, and a Clause Library.
 Gavel Exec positions for in-house counsel with Word-native review, drafting, and redlining, plus Playbooks, Benchmarking, and Projects, and offers a 25-query free trial without a credit card.

 For in-house teams whose week spans contract review, employment questions, privacy reviews, regulator letters, and research, GC AI for Word is the pick.
 It pairs Word integration with the full legal AI platform, rather than a drafting plug-in.
-Spellbook's strength is firm-side transactional work.
-See the full breakdown in GC AI vs Spellbook.
+Spellbook's strength is transactional contract work.
+See the full breakdown in GC AI vs Spellbook or our Spellbook legal AI review.

-Enterprise law firm platforms.
 Harvey is the leader in this category, built for AmLaw firms doing litigation, M&A, and cross-jurisdictional advisory work.
 The product suite reflects that firm-side origin: Vault for large-scale document diligence, Assistant for drafting, Knowledge for cross-domain research, and Workflow Agents for custom automations.
-Harvey extended into in-house in 2026, but the product DNA stayed law-firm: the workflows the tool optimizes for, the partner-associate dynamics, and the billable-hour math all point back to firm practice.
+Harvey extended into in-house in 2026, though it was built firm-first, and its workflows, partner-associate dynamics, and billable-hour orientation reflect that origin.
 Pricing is enterprise and not published.

 When a Fortune 500 legal department with a dedicated legal ops function and procurement cycle wants a firm-adjacent platform, Harvey fits.
 For in-house teams under 20 lawyers, a platform built from day one for in-house workflow delivers faster time to value.
-See the full breakdown in GC AI vs Harvey.
+See the full breakdown in GC AI vs Harvey or our Harvey legal AI review.

 GC AI's Playbooks occupy the same space: agentic, repeatable contract review against your team's standards, pre-built for NDAs, DPAs, and SaaS MSAs, customizable on your prior agreements.
 The difference is coverage.
 GC AI pairs Playbooks with research, employment, privacy, and cross-domain work that hits an in-house desk all week.
 A platform dedicated to contract review handles one slice well.
 An in-house-workflow platform handles the full slice in one product.